RicardoCavalheiro123/ldts-project-assignment-g1303-1/docs/README.md

 - This method carefully describes the coupling existing between the objects and the observer.
 - With the Open/Closed Principle's help, we can introduce the new subscriber class without making a change in the publisher's code.

+### DESIGN

+#### Methods to Draw each class

+- **Problem in Context :** From the start we belived to be importan that we have multiple objects that although diferent may be part of a class that agregates them.
+In orther to keep the code in check and forfeit the need to have diferente variables or arrays for diferete types of elementes we must come to a solution.

+- **Abstract Method :** So we have applied the **Abstract Method** pattern. **GameBlock** is an interface class that has a set of methods which are overridden by the different types of blocks present in the game.
+Such as **Bomb**,**ConcreteBlock**,etc...
+This way we can treat two difertent objecs as the same type although their methods defenition is diferent.

+- **Implementation :** GameBlock is an interface class which is responsible for agregating objects that are fixed in the same position throughout the game.

+**Consequences**

+The advantages of using the State Pattern are the following:

+- You can create new types of objects without changing any current code.
+- This method makes it easy to manipulate the standard code and extendit to our own benefit.
+- Solves the problem of creating entire product families without specifying their concrete classes.

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS